act65/act65.github.io/_posts/2018-10-20-backwards-with-benefits.md

 ---
 layout: post
-title: The advantages of backward reasoning?
+title: The advantages of backward reasoning.
 ---

 What can I gain if, rather than planning into the future, I can plan backwards from my goals (or both)?